 Aqua is also able to use her magical power to boost the damage of all spell commands without honestly suffering all that much with her attack commands.
 Yes, she may be the weakest of the three, but it turns out that I favour the tactical flexibility of more of the spell commands than the attack.
 Who knew?

 After the battle, Vanitas seems defeated, only to him to hop right up as if untouched and then start laughing.
-By the way: Aqua did just nearly kill a guy and didn’t so much as flinch until he gets back up.
+On the flip side, consider Aqua: she just nearly killed a guy and didn’t so much as flinch until he got back up.
 We’re back in the KH2 Sora school of coldhearted heroics.
 She’s not just acting the part that Eraqus has given her, she’s ready to live it, god help her.
 Vanitas says that he’ll leave her around after all and that it “Doesn’t hurt to have a backup.”
 The implication here is that Aqua is now being considered as an alternative for one of Xehanort’s two big plans.
-Neither seems like a perfect fit (she’s not a perfect opposite to Vanitas, and her heart isn’t dark enough for Xehanort) but he’s considering her all the same.
+Neither seems like a perfect fit – she’s not a perfect opposite to Vanitas (in fact, I’d say her combining with Vanitas is probably impossible), and her heart isn’t dark enough for Xehanort – but he’s considering her all the same.
 And as you might have just intuited: yes, this implies that Aqua didn’t have another role in Xehanort’s plans before this, and this actually is the case.
 He essentially only considered her to be bait for Terra and Ven and an acceptable murder target to provoke Terra’s darkness.
 Well here we go again, Kingdom Hearts once again not taking proper account of its female characters, I wonder what else—I’m sorry again, what was that?
 Xehanort’s failure to account for Aqua is perhaps his greatest mistake and almost comes off as a deliberate slap in the face of the misogyny of previous Kingdom Hearts games for overlooking their female characters?
 Holy shit!
 I thought I was getting use to the idea of this series disappointing me in the same way over and over!
 What’s going on?